Chance Constrained Economic Dispatch Considering the Capability of Network Flexibility Against Renewable Uncertainties: Abstract

 \section{Abstract}

-This paper introduces network flexibility into the chance constrained economic dispatch (CCED).
-In the proposed model, both power generations and line susceptances become variables to minimize the expected generation cost and guarantee a low probability of constraint violation in terms of generations and line flows under renewable uncertainties.
-We figure out the mechanism of network flexibility against uncertainties from the analytical form of CCED.
-On one hand, renewable uncertainties shrink the usable line capacities in the line flow constraints and aggravate transmission congestion.
-On the other hand, network flexibility significantly mitigates congestion by regulating the base-case line flows and reducing the line capacity shrinkage caused by uncertainties.
-Further, we propose an alternate iteration solver for this problem, which is efficient.
-With duality theory, we propose two convex subproblems with respect to generation-related variables and network-related variables, respectively.
-A satisfactory solution can be obtained by alternately solving these two subproblems.
-The case studies on the IEEE 14-bus system and IEEE 118-bus system suggest that network flexibility contributes much to operational economy under renewable uncertainties.
+This paper incorporates a continuous-type network flexibility into chance constrained economic dispatch (CCED).
+In the proposed model, both power generations and line susceptances are continuous variables to minimize the expected generation cost and guarantee a low probability of constraint violation in terms of generations and line flows under renewable uncertainties.
+From the analytical form of CCED, we figure out the mechanism of network flexibility against uncertainties---while renewable uncertainties shrink the usable line capacities and aggravate transmission congestion, network flexibility mitigates congestion by re-routing the base-case line flows and reducing the line capacity shrinkage caused by uncertainties.
+Further, we propose an alternate iteration solver for this problem.
+By duality theory, we set up a master problem in the form of second-order cone programming to optimize generation dispatch scheme and a subproblem in the form of linear programming to optimize line susceptances.
+A satisfactory solution can be obtained efficiently by alternately solving these two problems.
+The proposed method applies to both Gaussian uncertainty and non-Gaussian uncertainty by means of Gaussian mixture model.
+The case studies on the IEEE 14-bus system and IEEE 118-bus system suggest that network flexibility can significantly improve operational economy while ensuring security under uncertainties.